- McHenry Co Field Trip - Janesville Rotary Garden 8/22/18

 The Master Gardener program is an all-volunteer organization sanctioned by the land grant institution in each state and functions as an extension of the college or university.
 In Illinois, the program is sponsored by University of Illinois Extension.

 The Master Gardener program started in McHenry County in the late 1970's.
-To date, more than 150 persons have been trained in this program with approximately 100 persons still active as Master Gardeners.
-To maintain the Master Gardener name, volunteers must remain active in the program.
+There are approximately 125 persons active as Master Gardeners, annually.
+To maintain active status in the Master Gardener program, volunteers must continue to volunteer and take continuing ed classes.

 Master Gardeners participate in more than 60 hours of training on botany, vegetables, lawn care, tree and small fruits, diseases, insects, soils, composting, pesticide safety, fertilizers, pruning, trees and flowers.
 The sessions are taught by University of Illinois specialists and Extension educators.
 Training is coordinated by area horticulture Extension educators.